sass/sass/README.md

   * Create an empty map for the domestic module (call it the module's *extended selectors*).
-This map will contain selectors defined for rules in this module and its transitively reachable modules, with extends partially resolved.
+This map will contain selectors defined for rules in this module and its transitively reachable modules, with extensions partially resolved.
 This map is indexed by the locations of the rules for those selectors.
 We say that this is the *original location* for a selector.